cimwies/restaurant-reviews/README.md

 ### Specification

-* responsice Design
+* Responsive Design with responsive images, sizing and art direction
-* added accessibility features
+* Accessibility updates
-* offline functionality
+* Service worker implementatione to allow viewing of previously browsed pages while offline

 ### How to view?